Stewartsl17/Pewlett-Hackard-Analysis/README.md

 1) determine the number of retiring employees per title
 2) identify employees who are eligible to participate in a mentorship program
+3) help prepare for a "silver tsunami" or big increase in retirements.

 # Program
 * pgAdmin (SQL) and Microsoft Excel

 # Results

-Based on the analysis we perfomed, we compiled the following [counts by title](https://github.com/Stewartsl17/Pewlett-Hackard-Analysis/blob/master/Data/retiring_titles.csv) of who will be eligible for retirement:
+Based on the analysis we performed, we compiled the following [counts by title](https://github.com/Stewartsl17/Pewlett-Hackard-Analysis/blob/master/Data/retiring_titles.csv) of who will be eligible for retirement:

 * 29,414 Senior Engineers
 * 28,254 senior staff